AbdullahSaeed1211/temp/README.md

 | Integration with Workflow | 3.8 | N/A | "Some workflow adjustment needed" |
 | Overall Clinical Value | 4.4 | 4.4 | "Valuable addition to clinical tools" |

 Both healthcare professionals and patients rated the system highly for its clinical utility, with particularly strong assessments of its educational value and risk assessment capabilities.
+The slightly lower rating for workflow integration highlights an area for future improvement.

 ## 6. DISCUSSION